hzitoun/simpop/README.md

 ## Usage

-- Add the following HTML 5 component to your page to initialize the popup
+- Add the following HTML 5 component to your page in order to initialize the popup

   ```html
   <simpop